 would simply mean that you are placing the lives of you and your

 passengers at risk.
-Ideally never go alone, two or more vehicles is
+Ideally never go alone, going in a group is

 Always let someone know where you are going and your estimated time of

 arrival and, on arrival, let them know that

 you have arrived.

 You can survive out there without food for some time, you simply cannot

 survive without water, take plenty and take plenty to spare.
 Storage in